govuk-one-login/ipv-core-back/api-tests/README.md

 - Try to create parameterised steps where possible.
 - Don't create new steps unless you're sure one doesn't already exist that fits your need.

+## IDE integration

+It's a good idea to add the relevant plugins for your IDE or it will struggle to understand the structure of the project.

+- For intellij use [Cucumber.js][cucumberjs]
+- For VSCode use [Cucumber][cucumber]
+  - You might need to configure it with:
+    ```
+    "cucumber.glue": [
+        "api-tests/src/steps/**/*.ts"
+    ]
+    ```
+- Or use something else you like that works, you're a grown up.

 ### Prettying and linting

 The project is configured to use eslint for linting, and prettier for formatting.
 If you have pre-commit installed it will catch any issues.
 You can run the tests manually using: